Michael Rhodes (rugby union)

-Michael Kenworthy Rhodes (born 19 December 1987 in Durban, South Africa) is a rugby union footballer who currently plays with English Premiership side Saracens.
-He plays as a flanker, but has been occasionally used as a lock.
+Michael Kenworthy Rhodes (born 19 December 1987 in Durban, South Africa) is a rugby union footballer who formerly played for English Premiership side Saracens.
+He played as a flanker, but had been occasionally used as a lock.

 Club career

 Sharks

 Rhodes played for the for two seasons, winning the 2008 and 2010 Currie Cup with the provincial side and featuring in the game against British and Irish Lions, when they toured South Africa in 2009.

 Lions

 Rhodes signed up for the Golden Lions along with Sharks teammate Pat Cilliers at the end of the 2010 season.
 Rhodes featured occasionally for the Super Rugby side this season but spent much of the season turning out for the provincial side.
 Rhodes went on to win his third Currie Cup, playing for the provincial Golden Lions.